Experimental Archaeology: the Past in the Future

 The #EAC12 Conference will be an “around the world in 80 experiments” taking place in March 2021 (exact dates to be confirmed).
 It will start in New Zealand & Australia, turning towards Asia, Africa, Europe, North and South America as the time proceeds. #EAC12 has online lectures as well as presentations by local hotspots in different time zones.
 With the lectures and hotspots, #EAC12 shows the diversity of experimental archaeology and the geographic spread.
 EAC12 is open access, and will include many ways of interaction between the participants, the speakers and the hotspots.

 EXARC invites you to join the #EAC12 world tour and celebrate where we are now and map out the future developments.
-We plan to make this a memorable bringing together of all of the diverse interest groups that contribute to the field.
-The Call for Papers for the EAC World Tour will open August 1.
+We plan to make this a memorable event of all of the diverse interest groups that contribute to the field.

 We cannot predict if there will also be a traditional conference in Exeter (UK), 29-31 March 2021 as well, but hope to inform you about that this autumn.